gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### Jira

 Atlassian's [project management software](https://www.atlassian.com/software/jira), i.e. a complex issue tracker.
-GitLab [can be configured](https://docs.gitlab.com/ee/project_services/jira.html) to interact with JIRA Core either using an on-premises instance or the SaaS solution that Atlassian offers.
+GitLab [can be configured](https://docs.gitlab.com/ee/project_services/jira.html) to interact with JIRA Core either using an on-premise instance or the SaaS solution that Atlassian offers.

 ### JUnit